pulpdood/trafficlights/README.md

 I am happy with the application, but there are some things that could be looked at for improvement and refactoring:
 * In ```lightscontroller.js```, there is a second counter which counts all the seconds that have elapsed since running.
 If left running for a very long time, this counter may overflow which may cause some strange behaviour.
 * The timing component in ```lightscontroller.js``` may be better as a separate function on its own.
-* The Lights Controller should probably own the traffic lights it's been given and the lights themselves shouldn't be able to be accesseed by outside functions - this would take some refactoring
+* The Lights Controller should probably own the traffic lights it's been given and the lights themselves shouldn't be able to be accessed by outside functions - this would take some refactoring
 * The front end application could be written in a better framework
 * The output of the console application could be formatted a bit more nicely